Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations: Connections to other estimation problems

 where $\mathcal{D}\{F_{n, 0, \bm{w}}(\bm{x}), F_{n, 1, \bm{w}}(\bm{x})\}$ can also be added to minimization objective.
 While there is always a solution to this optimization problem, when there is a lack of overlap, the corresponding estimator may have inflated variance.
 To address this, \cite{chen_robust_2024} propose weighting $\mathcal{D}\{F_{n, 0, \bm{w}}(\bm{x}), F_n(\bm{x})\} + \mathcal{D}\{F_{n, 1, \bm{w}}(\bm{x}), F_n(\bm{x})\}$ by a hyperparameter $0 \geq \alpha \geq 1$ and $\mathcal{D}\{F_{n, 0, \bm{w}}(\bm{x}), F_{n, 1, \bm{w}}(\bm{x})\}$ by $1-\alpha$; increasing the relative weight of $\mathcal{D}\{F_{n, 0, \bm{w}}(\bm{x}), F_{n, 1, \bm{w}}(\bm{x})\}$ tends to decrease variance but increase bias due to deviation from the target population.
 When $\alpha = 0$, the corresponding weights target the ATO.
 However, this results in the entire covariate population changing for any $\alpha > 0$.
 Thus, we propose the following distributional weights,

-where only a subset $c(\bm{x})$ of the covariate distribition is balanced to the sample distribution, but the entire covariate distribution is balanced between treatment and control.
+where the distribution of only a subset of the covariates (i.e., $c(\bm{x})$) is balanced to the empirical distribution, but all covariates are balanced between treated and control groups.
 In addition, $\mathcal{D}\{F_{n, 0, \bm{w}}(\bm{x}), F_{n, 1, \bm{w}}(\bm{x})\}$ could be replaced by $\mathcal{D}[F_{n, 0, \bm{w}}\{g(\bm{x})\}, F_{n, 1, \bm{w}}\{g(\bm{x})\}]$ if desired.
-Alternatively, \cite{mak_projected_2018} define distributional distances based on a kernel that allows each covariate to impact the distance in different ways; this could be used within a standard distributional balancing weights set-up to weaken the impact of the $g(\bm{x})$ on the distributional distance between the weighted treatment groups and the sample population.
+Alternatively, \cite{mak_projected_2018} define distributional distances with a kernel that allows for the variable influence of each covariate on the distance.
+This could be used within a distributional balancing weights set-up to weaken the impact of the $g(\bm{x})$ on the distributional distance between the weighted treatment groups and the sample population.